 08 Feb 2019

-Low interest rates on mortgage for the first-time buyers can provide opportunity to gain profitable deals in current buyers’ market, where if suitably invested, the monthly mortgage repayment can be lower than the monthly rent.
-Average interest rate on two year fixed mortgage is around 2.5 per cent and average interest on 5- year fixed mortgage is up to 2.91 per cent.
-First time buyers can invest through supporting government schemes such as help-to-buy loans, lifetime Isas, help-to-buy Isas etc. Brexit or no-Brexit, in both conditions, first time buyers can gain from buying properties at a lower asking price.
+Low-interest rates on a mortgage for the first-time buyers can provide an opportunity to gain profitable deals in current buyers’ market, where if suitably invested, the monthly mortgage repayment can be lower than the monthly rent.
+The average interest rate on two years fixed mortgage is around 2.5 percent and average interest on 5- year fixed mortgage is up to 2.91 percent.
+First-time buyers can invest through supporting government schemes such as help-to-buy loans, lifetime Isas, help-to-buy Isas etc. Brexit or no-Brexit, in both conditions, first-time buyers can gain from buying properties at a lower asking price.

 Comparing house price in capital to other areas

-The ONS and Land registry data finds the average price of homes in London grew 80 per cent in a decade from £266,999 to £473,609(Oct 2008 to Oct 2018), while, the price in North East grew 3.2 per cent from £124,448 to £128,488.
+The ONS and Land registry data find the average price of homes in London grew 80 percent in a decade from £266,999 to £473,609(Oct 2008 to Oct 2018), while, the price in North East grew 3.2 percent from £124,448 to £128,488.
 Annual transactions in London fell significantly in the last year to 3703 in some of the prime central locations.
-Unrestrained growth in price has been a reason for decline in prices in the capital city, while, many other regions continue to report growth in prices.
+Unrestrained growth in price has been a reason for the decline in prices in the capital city, while, many other regions continue to report growth in prices.

-Brexit is one of the key factors where the economic uncertainty led to the decline in national price growth from 8.2 per cent to 2.7 per cent.
-The capital city is also facing affordability issue where average house price is 16 times more than average salary.
-Land registry data show average London house price is close to £650,000, where the fresh build homes are priced 15 to 20 per cent higher than the market values.
+Brexit is one of the key factors where economic uncertainty led to the decline in national price growth from 8.2 percent to 2.7 percent.
+The capital city is also facing an affordability issue where the average house price is 16 times more than the average salary.
+Land registry data show average London house price is close to £650,000, where the fresh build homes are priced 15 to 20 percent higher than the market values.